-It is recommended that candidates take the EAS upon completion of CEF 347 and LIN 344, and take the CST upon completion of Earth Science courses required for the major.
-The edTPA will be completed during student teaching.
+It is recommended that candidates take the EAS upon completion of PSY 327, CEF 347 and LIN 344, and take the CST upon completion of Earth Science courses required for the major.

 1E.
 Student Teaching

 A full semester of student teaching is required.
 Student teaching is divided into two placements of approximately equal duration, one in a middle school/junior high school and the other in a high school.
 Depending on the semester and public school vacation schedules, student teaching may extend beyond the university semester calendar.